ewarchul/cecb/README.md

 * `methods` stands for optim-methods you are going to test
 * `1`, `2`, `...` are ordinal numbers of tested functions
 * `algorithm` is the name of your method.
-It has to be identical to filename with source code
+It has to be identical to the filename with source code
 * `params` is a list of names of algorithm parameters
 * `values` are values of that parameters
 * `ids` contains literal IDs of benchmark
-* `probnum` is function number in benchmark's problem set
+* `probnum` is the function number in the benchmark's problem set
 * `dims` contains dimensionality of function
 * `cpupc` is the percent of used CPU cores
 * `source` place where your algorithms live